samueltardieu/recoverjpeg/recoverjpeg.md

 the 100,000 first ones will use a five figures number.
 Options *-f* and *-i* can override this behaviour.

+`recoverjpeg` stores the recovered pictures into the current directory.
+If you want it to store them elsewhere, just go to the directory you want `recoverjpeg` to save the images into (using the `cd` command at the shell prompt) and start `recoverjpeg` from there, or use the *-o* option.

 Note that *device* is not necessarily a physical device.
 It may also be a file containing a copy of the faulty device in order to reduce the actual processing time and the stress imposed to an already defective